-17 Arrangements for dealing with peer on peer / child-on-child abuse and allegations
+Arrangements for dealing with peer on peer / child-on-child abuse and allegations

-- 17.1 Most instances of pupils causing harm to each other will be dealt with under the School's Anti-bullying and Behaviour Policies.
+- 16.1 Most instances of pupils causing harm to each other will be dealt with under the School's Anti-bullying and Behaviour Policies.
 However, all staff should be aware that safeguarding concerns can arise as a result of conduct by a pupil towards another (sometimes referred to as peer-on-peer abuse / child-on-child abuse).
 Examples of pupils' conduct towards each other that could raise safeguarding concerns are: - bullying (including cyberbullying) - physical violence such as hitting, kicking, biting etc - sexual violence - sexual harassment - Upskirting (which typically involves taking a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or to cause humiliation or distress is now a criminal offence.
-Anyone of any gender can be a victim.) - youth produced sexual imagery (sexting) - initiation/hazing types violence and rituals. - 17.2 Peer-on-peer abuse / child-on-child abuse is more prevalent amongst boys than girls.
+Anyone of any gender can be a victim.) - youth produced sexual imagery (sexting) - initiation/hazing types violence and rituals. - 16.2 It is more likely that girls will be victims and boys perpetrators of peer on peer abuse.
 Also, peer-on-peer abuse / child-on-child abuse often manifests itself differently for boys than it does for girls.
-For example, girls seem to be at greater risk of sexual assault and/or exploitation whereas boys seem to be at greater risk of physical gang-related violence and serious youth violence. - 17.3 Pupils with Special Educational Needs or Disabilities are particularly vulnerable to peer-on-peer abuse / child-on-child abuse - 17.4 Sexual violence and sexual harassment can occur between pupils of any age and sex.
-However, staff should be aware that some groups are at greater risks than others.
-Girls, pupils with SEND, and LGBT pupils are more likely to be victims of these types of abuse.
-Sexual violence includes acts such as sexual assault, assault by penetration, and rape.
-A key feature of such acts is that the sexual activity takes place without the consent of the victim.
-Consent can only be given if an individual has the freedom and capacity to choose to participate in a sexual act. - 17.5 Sexual harassment refers to 'unwanted conduct of a sexual nature' and can occur online and offline.
-Sexual harassment can take a wide variety of forms:
+For example, girls seem to be at greater risk of sexual assault and/or exploitation whereas boys seem to be at greater risk of physical gang-related violence and serious youth violence. - 16.3 Pupils with Special Educational Needs or Disabilities are particularly vulnerable to peer-on-peer abuse / child-on-child abuse